libiki123/webdocs/docs/interview-docs/unity/unity.md

 - Sync Game State: Use network variables or RPCs for actions and updates.
 - Spawn Players: Auto-spawn player prefabs on client connect.
 - Test & Deploy: Test locally, then host using a dedicated server or cloud service.

+---

+### Others

+**11.1 Whats CI/CD?**

+Continuous Integration (CI) and Continuous Delivery/Deployment (CD) are practices designed to automate the integration, testing, and deployment processes in software development

+Example: In my previous project, I used GitHub Actions to trigger automatic Unity builds and deployed them through a hub app to team members for playtesting whenever code was pushed to the main branch.
+This streamlined the testing process and enabled quick feedback on new builds.